KRCL

-KRCL (90.9 FM) is a listener-supported community radio station in Salt Lake City, Utah, United States.
+KRCL (90.9 FM) is a listener-supported community radio station in Salt Lake City, Utah.

 KRCL is a non-profit organization that airs music and public affairs programming.
 Music programs are hosted by DJs who choose their own playlist.
 Many programs feature alternative, indie rock, folk, blues, and world music.
 Public affairs programming includes locally generated content, as well as nationally syndicated programs such as Pacifica Radio's Democracy Now!

 The station began broadcasting in 1979 and was the first station of its kind in the Salt Lake City area.

 History

 KRCL was conceived in part by Stephen Holbrook, a community activist and member of the Utah State Legislature.
 Holbrook was concerned that the media in Salt Lake were not adequately serving minority points of view and communities, particularly after a 1965 dispute with radio station KSL.
 While visiting California, Holbrook was exposed to KPFA, the Pacifica Foundation radio station in Berkeley.
 He endeavored to start a similarly oriented station in Utah.
 In 1975, Listeners Community Radio of Utah was formed, bringing together smaller groups that were interested in radio but did not have the resources to pursue their own station.

 While it began to air occasional programs on public radio station KUER-FM, Listeners also applied for a license to build its own station on June 27, 1976.
 One legacy of the dispute with KSL was that its owner, Bonneville International, donated space on the Farnsworth Peak tower used by KSL's FM radio and television stations as well as other equipment; this allowed Holbrook to ensure regional coverage, as he felt it was essential the new outlet be a "Wasatch Front station" rather than a low-wattage, limited-range facility.
 The Federal Communications Commission (FCC) granted a construction permit on April 11, 1978, and plans were initially announced to locate the studios at Westminster College.
 The college, however, dropped out because of entreaties by utility company Mountain Fuel Supply, which objected to Holbrook's legislative work relating to utilities.
 The antenna on Farnsworth Peak was erected before the winter of 1978–1979, sitting unused for more than a year.